Buy-side M&A across 76+ active capital partners · Home services M&A: landscaping, HVAC, plumbing, electrical · Updated June 5, 2026

 Why the Range Exists

 Valuation multiples in landscaping depend heavily on revenue stability and customer concentration.
-A company with 60% of revenue from three-year commercial contracts—think municipal parks, corporate campus maintenance, or apartment complex upkeep—looks fundamentally different to a buyer than one where 70% of revenue comes from spring cleanup and fall leaf removal.
+A company with 60% of revenue from three-year commercial contracts, think municipal parks, corporate campus maintenance, or apartment complex upkeep, looks fundamentally different to a buyer than one where 70% of revenue comes from spring cleanup and fall leaf removal.

-Recent M&A data from the home services sector shows this pattern consistently.
+Landscaping Company Valuation in 2026: A landscaping business typically sells for 3.6x to 7x EBITDA, with most transactions clustering around 4.5x to 5.5x.
 A $2 million EBITDA landscaping business with strong commercial contracts has sold for $11–14 million (5.5x–7x multiple).
 The same EBITDA generated primarily from seasonal residential work sells for $7–9 million (3.5x–4.5x multiple).

 The Commercial Contract Premium